Not Accepting Guests

 Join Couchsurfing to see Bruno’s full profile.
 It’s free!

 Hi there!
 I'm Bruno.
 I spend my time between my bicycle, my kayak, my family, my girlfriend and a super coworking space, where I'm freelancing on different contracts in sustainability, translation, business projects and social issues.
-My next trip is in Ecuador this October, to attend UN Habitat 3 conference, surf and visit some family.
+My next trip is in Ecuador this October, to attend UN Habitat III conference, surf, improve my spanish conversation and visit some family in Cuenca.

 I live and grew up in Quebec, Canada's french speaking province.
 Je parle donc français!
 I now live in Montreal since 10 years.
 Montreal is an animated 1.5 million people city where there is a lot to see and live, especially in terms of culture.
 Lot of outdoors also outside of town, for which I can give you the BEST advice ever.

 I'm a passionate traveller, a seeker of truth, joy and freedom.
 I'm part of those who believe a "bon voyage", as well as a good life, is not about "where" you go or "what" you see and do, but mostly about "how" you live it and "who" you meet during your journey.
 CouchSurfing touches something at the core of my values and I try to practice hospitality as an Art, nothing less, and to help people have the greatest stay possible at my place and the most untouristified travelling experience in my country, province and city.
 I'm so happy that CouchSurfing exists.
 This is an abundant source of opportunities.
 It nurtures the good side of life and I keep meeting exceptional people.